Coconut Turmeric Rice

 - Turmeric’s warm flavor adds a twist to plain rice.

-- The coconut milk adds an aromatic flavor and creaminess to the rice so you can eat it on its own or serve it as a side dish.
+- In addition, the coconut milk adds an aromatic flavor and creaminess to the rice, so you can eat it on its own or serve it as a side dish.

 Ingredients and substitutes

-- Rice - You can use any long grain rice you want.
-Just read the directions on the package for the water to rice ratio.
+- Rice – You can use any long-grain rice you want.
+Just read the directions on the package for the water-to-rice ratio.
 Basmati rice works best with the ratio I have given below.
-Today I am using brown rice but white rice will use the same quantity of water and cooking time.
+Today, I am using brown rice, but white rice will also use the same quantity of water and cooking time.

-- Turmeric - Gives a pretty yellow color to the rice and is very high in antioxidant.
+- Turmeric – Gives a pretty yellow color to the rice and is very high in antioxidants.
 You can find turmeric in the spices section in most supermarkets.
-It's also available in Indian or Middle-Eastern stores.
+It’s also available in Indian or Middle Eastern stores.

-- Coconut milk - adds a nice creaminess to the rice.
-If you prefer you can substitute the coconut milk with more broth or water.
+- Coconut milk – Adds a nice creaminess to the rice.
+If you prefer, you can also substitute the coconut milk with more broth or water.

-- Optional ingredients - This is a very versatile recipe and you can add more flavor such as a bay leaf or whole spices such as cardamom, cloves, and cinnamon stick.
+- Optional ingredients – This is a very versatile recipe, and you can add more flavor with a bay leaf or whole spices like cardamom, cloves, and a cinnamon stick.
 You can also add small diced carrots and peas to the rice to make it a meal on its own.

 Stovetop

-- Rinse - Measure the rice in a large bowl.
+- Rinse – Measure the rice in a large bowl.
 Fill with water at least 2 inches more than the rice.
-Swirl the water around and gently rub the rice with your hand.
+Then, swirl the water around and gently rub the rice with your hand.
 The water will become very cloudy.
-Drain the water and repeat the process at least 3 times more or until the water is clear.
+Next, drain the water and repeat the process at least 3 times more or until the water is clear.
 Drain well using a colander.

-Pro tip - Rinsing the rice will wash away the starch and reduce stickiness.
-However, if you purchase pre-washed rice you can skip the rising process. - Soak - Place the rice in a large bowl and fill it with clean water, at least about 2 inches more than the rice.
+Pro tip – Rinsing the rice will wash away the starch and reduce stickiness.
+However, if you purchase pre-washed rice, you can skip the rinsing process. - Soak – Place the rice in a large bowl and fill it with clean water, at least 2 inches above the rice.
 Leave to soak for 30 minutes.
-After 30 minutes, drain the rice and set aside until ready to serve.
+After 30 minutes, drain the rice and set it aside until ready to serve.

-Pro tip - do not let the onions caramelize, we want them to blend in the rice, not stand out. - Turmeric - Next, add the turmeric and saute for just 30 seconds.
-Add the drained rice and saute for another minute or two.
+Pro tip – Do not let the onions caramelize; we want them to blend into the rice, not stand out. - Turmeric – Next, add the turmeric and saute for just 30 seconds.
+Then, add the drained rice and saute for another minute or two.

-Pro tip - saute the rice helps toast it lightly and coats each grain with the oil and butter making it very flavorful.
+Pro tip – Sautéing the rice helps toast it lightly and coats each grain with the oil and butter, making it very flavorful.

-- Cook - Bring the rice to a boil then reduce heat to a low simmer.
-Cover the pan and let cook on low for 15 minutes.
+- Cook – Bring the rice to a boil, then reduce the heat to a low simmer.
+Cover the pan and let it cook on low for 15 minutes.

 - Rest – Once the 15 minutes are up, turn the heat off and leave the rice to rest for an additional 5 to 10 minutes.
 Open the lid and fluff the rice with a fork.